amolgautam25/GITS/plan.md

 4. Write unit tests for all the GITS commands.
 5. Manually test the functionalities on a dummy repository.
 6. Provide code coverage solution to the project.
+7. Implement functionalities listed in Functionalities section.
+8. Deliver a good repository.

 ### Functionalities:
     - gits push